 Other Wagner fighters have reportedly been drawn in for financial reasons.

-Recent satellite images show a growing Wagner burial site, illustrating the grim chances for convicted fighters on the front lines.
-Another recent video from Russian media outlet RIA Novosti showed Prigozhin -- who previously claimed he had no role with the group, a position he has since reversed -- visiting the cemetery.
+Satellite images have captured a Wagner burial site, illustrating the grim chances for convicted fighters on the front lines.
+A video from Russian media outlet RIA Novosti showed Prigozhin -- who previously claimed he had no role with the group, a position he has since reversed -- visiting the cemetery.

 Kirby told reporters in December that Wagner has received weapons it purchased from North Korea to be used in Ukraine.